martinw82/startifi_latest_deployed/README.md

 ## 🔐 Security Considerations

 - All API calls protected by RLS policies
-- User input validation on both client and server
+- Comprehensive input validation on both client and server
 - Secure file upload with validation
-- Stripe webhooks for secure payment processing
+- Edge Functions for sensitive operations
-- Admin functions isolated with proper permissions
+- Secure token handling for third-party integrations
+- Webhook signature verification for GitHub and Stripe

 ## 📈 Business Model